 24. Go Snorkeling with Kids in Waikiki

 If you are looking to go snorkeling on Oahu with kids, this Waikiki Snorkeling Tour is perfect!
 You’ll take a 2-hour boat ride out in Waikiki Bay where you’ll have an opportunity to snorkel with sea turtles!
+Check out the latest prices and more details.

 The water is super clear, making it easy to see lots of tropical sea life.
 The tour comes with an inflatable snorkel safety vest and snorkel gear.